 - Credit card number

-The only time we'll ever request your credit card information is when you're in the process of purchasing an ad on our website.
-We will not take down your listing because you don't provide account information.
+The only time we'll ever request your credit card information is if you're selling your own car and purchasing an ad on one of our websites to do it.
 If you receive an email that asks for the kinds of information listed above, don't respond.
 Instead, report the email to us and to law enforcement.

 We don't require payment to enter a sweepstakes.